Sadie Jones: Novels

 The Outcast was short-listed for the 2008 Orange Prize.
 It was a Sunday Times Number 1 Bestseller and won the Best First Novel in the Costa Book Awards of 2008.
 It has been translated into twelve languages and sold more than 500,000 copies.
 The first episode of a two part TV adaptation of The Outcast, written by Jones, directed by Iain Softley, was broadcast on BBC1 on Sunday 12 July 2015.
-Writing in UK newspaper The Guardian, Julia Raeside wrote, "Sadie Jones risked smashing a perfect thing when she signed up to adapt her book The Outcast (BBC1, Sunday) for television.
-The novel, one of my favourites, bursts with a fragile intensity that, while filmic, seemed unlikely to survive the transition", before concluding, "Every character uses a tenth of the words another writer might employ, because it’s all there.
+Writing in UK newspaper The Guardian, Julia Raeside said: "Sadie Jones risked smashing a perfect thing when she signed up to adapt her book The Outcast (BBC1, Sunday) for television.
+The novel, one of my favourites, bursts with a fragile intensity that, while filmic, seemed unlikely to survive the transition", before concluding: "Every character uses a tenth of the words another writer might employ, because it's all there.
 No need for prodding and over-talking.
-The tone set by Iain Softley’s beautifully restrained direction and the careful use of music creates a real feeling of loss from the start, just as in the book, but he somehow avoids all hammy visual foreshadowing and narrative signposting, so often used to gee a plot along".
+The tone set by Iain Softley’s beautifully restrained direction and the careful use of music creates a real feeling of loss from the start, just as in the book, but he somehow avoids all hammy visual foreshadowing and narrative signposting, so often used to gee a plot along."
 The second episode was broadcast a week later, on 19 July 2015.
 Critical reception was mixed, but the BBC's adaptation of The Outcast received a rating of 7.7/10 (from 502 users) on the Internet Movie Database (IMDb).

-Sadie Jones' second novel, Small Wars, set in 1956 Cyprus and inspired by the war in Afghanistan was published at the end of August 2009.
-Her third novel, The Uninvited Guests was published in March 2012.
+Jones's second novel, Small Wars, set in 1956 Cyprus and inspired by the war in Afghanistan, was published at the end of August 2009.
+Her third novel, The Uninvited Guests, was published in March 2012.
 Set in the fading grandeur of an Edwardian country house, it is a darkly humorous, unsettling and ghostly tale, ("...a shimmering comedy of manners and disturbing commentary on class...a brilliant novel").
-Her fourth novel, Fallout, May 2014, was set in the London of the 1970s, and described as "intoxicating and immersive" by the Sunday Times.
+Her fourth novel, Fallout (May 2014), was set in the London of the 1970s, and described as "intoxicating and immersive" by the Sunday Times.
 The Snakes, her fifth novel, was published in March 2019 in the UK, and June 2019 in the United States.
-It was described in The Guardian newspaper by Elizabeth Lowry as 'A serious investigation of avarice and justice, wrapped in the rhythms of a thriller,' while Alice O'Keefe, in The Bookseller, wrote, ‘I was expecting this to be good.
+It was described in The Guardian by Elizabeth Lowry as "A serious investigation of avarice and justice, wrapped in the rhythms of a thriller", while Alice O'Keefe, in The Bookseller, wrote: "I was expecting this to be good.
 But, I have to tell you, I was awestruck...
-I may not read a better book this year.’
-Her sixth novel, Amy & Lan, was published on 7th July 2022.
+I may not read a better book this year."
+Her sixth novel, Amy & Lan, was published on 7 July 2022.